 - Computer Programming 1A

 Let’s say the AGuppieWare detailed course requires 16 credits to graduate with each subject contributing 1 credit upon passing.
-I already have 5 credits.
-11 to go.
+Thus I have 5 credits of the 16 needed.

 Intro to Computer Science, pick two of three: